 Many years ago, some parts of the mountain slope were shaved off with the use of dynamite to construct a road to Batad village.
 After the main road, you can start hiking down a narrow paved path.
 As you get nearer to the village, it will be a dirt path.

 I was a bit disappointed because there are many houses here, and down the middle of the fields.
 But realized, where will the farmers live?
 Of course, it’s convenient if they live near to guard it, for easy access to the farms they are tending.

 After a satisfying lunch and after enjoying the overlooking view from the restaurant area, we resume hiking down to Batad’s paddy fields.
 We met a couple of tourists on their way back from Tappiya Falls.
-We made stops on small native huts which were built several hundred years ago and were all well-preserved.
+We made stops on small native huts which are built several hundred years ago and are all well-preserved.

 While our guide Jeffrey was sharing information, I noticed his mouth with red stains.
 I knew it was not bleeding gums but something he ate or chewed.
 Locals practice moma or betel nut chewing.
 It has psychoactive compounds making it a natural ‘chewable drug’ generally used as a recreational drug like nicotine, but is said to be more effective compared to cigarettes in keeping the body warm when the weather is cool.